AriSweedler/dotfiles/README.md

 It's good practice to place a dotfile in your home directory to save information about a program, it's a standard filesystem location that's guaranteed to be unique for a user.

+Make sure you use `-a` when using `ls` in this folder ahaha.
+Also check out my [bin](https://github.com/AriSweedler/bin/blob/master/README.md)

 ## ssh-config
 Read about all the options [here](https://www.ssh.com/ssh/config/)